Axe manufacturing in Pennsylvania: Axemann & Bellefonte, PA (1825–1892) – Harvey Mann & Son

-Reedsville & Yeagertown, PA (1835–1903, 1901–1923) ‒ William Mann Jr. & Sons
+Reedsville & Yeagertown (1835–1903, 1901–1923) ‒ William Mann Jr. & Sons

 After leaving Axemann, William Jr. first relocated to Mauch Chunk (now Jim Thorpe), and built an axe works.
 This operation failed due to weather or fire.
 In 1835 he returned to Mifflin County and built a factory in the narrows of Kishacoquillas Creek (now Mann Narrows), at the base of Jacks Mountain between Reedsville and Yeagertown.
 Around 1840 a second shop was acquired in Yeagertown, mainly devoted to finishing of axe heads and making of other edge tools.
 Two of William's brothers – Harris and Robert – were put in charge of the Lower Shop as part of William Mann & Co.
 Harris would disappear on a business trip to Philadelphia in 1840.
 With his opportunities limited by William's sons, Robert left in 1847 to start his own business at Mill Hall.
 A flood in Oct 1847 hastened his departure.
 When William Jr. died in 1855, the Reedsville works were left to his sons, James H. and William III.
 They were only 22 and 18 years old.
 While on a business trip in 1876, William III would die tragically in a boiler room explosion of a steamboat on the Ohio River.
-Several of James’ sons ‒ Frank, Walter, and Percy ‒ would later join the business.
+Several of James’ sons ‒ Frank, Walter, William H., and Percy ‒ would later join the business.

 Factory capacity in 1855 was 500 axes per day.
 Brand names included "William Mann Superior" and "William Mann’s Celebrated Axes."
 In March 1868, James added a trademarked label (no. D-2948), "The Red Warrior," which became a prominent name in the industry.
 Location was indicated by the wording, "Manufactured Near Lewistown Penna."
 James also pioneered use of colorful paper labels.
 By the 1880s, the Reedsville factory was turning out an average of 1,400 axes per day.
 In November 1880 the plant was damaged extensively by fire.
 It took three months for production to resume.